andy-N-10010/github-portfolio/README.md

 # github-portfolio
 This is my portfolio website.
-This is where I host my must-see projects that I did as well as my new projects.
+This is where I host the must-see projects that I did, as well as my new projects.
 These projects were my favorites.
-They each demonstrated my care and attention to detail that I put into.
+They each demonstrated my care and attention to detail that I put into it.
 I have learned so much over the years, and I'm happy to express it through these projects.
-This repo showcases my knowledge that I have learned from building the site to hold my other projects.
-Thank you for visiting and I hope you check out my website to see my additional projects that I have been working on too.
+This repository showcases the knowledge I have gained from building a site to host my other projects.
+Thank you for visiting, and I hope you check out my website to see the additional projects that I have been working on, too.
 You can check it out here: https://andy-n-10010.github.io/github-portfolio/.

 The following information is about my personal portfolio website!